 Josefin Åström, vice chairperson

 My interest in Central Asia started after living in Turkey which opened my eyes to the Turkic world.
-In the fall of 2016, I was one out of two of the Central Asia Solidarity Group's two interns to Osh, Kyrgyzstan, to work with the youth organisation Novi Ritm.
-There, my interest in Central Asia naturally increased and I also became highly motivated to work with youth organizing, something I'm doing now at Ensamkommandes Förbund Stockholm (The Association for Unaccompanied Minors).
+In the Fall of 2016, I was one out of two of the Central Asia Solidarity Group's interns to Osh, Kyrgyzstan, to work with the youth organisation Novi Ritm.
+There, my interest in Central Asia naturally increased and I also became highly motivated to work with youth organizing, something I've continued with.
 I have a political science bachelor's degree and I have studied gender studies at Stockholm University.
 I have been and am very active in asylum and migration issues, and feminism is a natural foundation for all my work.

 My name is Gustaf and I'm the founder of Central Asia Solidarity Groups.
 My interest in Central Asia started in 2009 when I travelled Kyrgyzstan and Kazakhstan, meeting activist groups and civil society representatives in a wide range of thematic areas.
 From this trip the informal network that was to become CAG was born.
 Since the formalisation in 2012, I have been based both in Sweden and Central Asia, working with areas such as strategic planning, partnerships in Central Asia, project coordination, project design and resource mobilisation, among other things.
 Between the years 2012-2018, I was the chairperson of CAG.
 Aside from my work as chairperson and coordinator in CAG, I have launched/co-founded several other CSOs such as Tamam, Vardagens civilkurage and Forma.